 - Western Political Science Association

 Graduate assistantships are available on a competitive basis.
 Graduate assistants receive a salary or stipend and tuition remission.
 Assistantships include 20 hours per week assignments in either teaching or research assistance.
-Additional financial aid opportunities may be available through the Graduate College.

 Our graduates have been successful in attaining placements both inside and outside of academia.